 Given Oyer’s research and ever growing competition in online dating, Luis’ attempt at fluffing his Ok Cupid profile seems totally reasonable.
 Among the millions of people who are using apps like Tinder and Ok Cupid, Luis had to do something to stand out from other suitors.
 Banking on that old stereotype, Luis double downed on the financial incentives to have a night out with him.

-When asked what would happen if the women he dated, perhaps lured in by his inflated income, found out the truth.
-He said he had not thought that far ahead and just hoped that they would not ask to see his bank account.
+When asked what would happen if the women he dated, perhaps lured in by his inflated income, found out the truth, Luis said he had not thought that far ahead.
+He just hoped that they would not ask to see his bank account.

 "Hallow," said the lanky one.